Country Corncakes Recipe

 - 1. In a small bowl, combine the first five ingredients; make a well in the center.
 In another bowl, beat the egg, buttermilk and butter; pour into well and stir just until blended.
 Gently stir in corn; do not overmix.
 Cover and let stand for 5 minutes.

-- 2. Pour batter by 1/4 cupfuls onto a lightly greased hot griddle.
+- 2. Pour batter by 1/4 cupfuls onto a greased cast-iron skillet or griddle over medium-high heat.
 Turn when bubbles form on top, about 2-3 minutes.
 Cook until the second side is golden brown.
 Top with the sour cream, bacon and chives if desired.
 Yield: 14 corncakes.